cinderlink/cli-kit/docs/cli-framework.md

 ## Overview

-The CLI-KIT framework provides a powerful, type-safe way to build command-line interfaces with rich terminal UI components.
+The TUIX framework provides a powerful, type-safe way to build command-line interfaces with rich terminal UI components.
 It combines the robustness of Effect.ts with an intuitive API inspired by modern web frameworks.

 ## Key Features